van conversion mistakes - IMG 7520

 • Focusing on initial costs rather than total cost of ownership

-The Solution: Invest in quality hardware for critical applications.
-The Vansmith uses Blum hardware because it provides reliable operation through years of van life.
+The Fix: Invest in good hardware for important uses.
+The Vansmith uses Blum hardware because it offers dependable use through years of van life.

 Timeline and Project Management Mistakes